All Episodes

 Rather, it's a product of just market forces.

-There's a structural conflict of interest in how the media is organized that creates a disconnect between conveying all of the information that's where Right.
+There's a structural conflict of interest in how the media is organized that creates a disconnect between conveying all of the information that's relevant to the interests of the upper upper classes and those of everyone else.

 jordan holmes